MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 #### How to Raycast
 <mark>TODO</mark>

-**Limtations**: Raycasting too often in a short period of time can hurt performance.
+**Limitations**: Raycasting too often in a short period of time can hurt performance.

 ### Script Gizmo
 See FBS or [Script API](#scripting)